 Can You Get a HELOC with Low Credit Scores?

 The minimum credit score for a HELOC loan ranges from 640 to 700 in most banks.
 However, the minimum credit score for Non QM and private money lenders ranges from 550 to 620.
-These high risk HELOC loans carry a higher interest rate, but the opportunity is there for borrowers with less than average credit.
+These high risk low credit HELOC loans carry a higher interest rate, but the opportunity is there for borrowers with less than average credit.

-Let’s say you have a credit score below 700.
+Let’s say you have a lower credit score below 700.
 The lender may consider other factors, such as DTI or CLTV.

 If you have a higher equity in your home, you can use that to your advantage by requesting a smaller HELOC.
 That will essentially bring your CLTV down and improve your chances.

 Your home equity is basically the collateral, so the more you have, the more security the lender has.
+The bad credit HELOC program typically requires a lower loan to value and comes with a higher interest rate.

 As I mentioned before, your DTI can also be a game changer in scenarios where you’re barely meeting the minimum HELOC credit score requirement.

 The right home equity lender may offer a smaller loan or charge a higher rate if you require a bigger amount.
+If you do not get approved for a bad credit HELOC, consider a cash out refinance.

 How Much HELOC Can You Qualify for Based on Your Credit Score?